nsv-format/nsv/README.md

 So first, NSV is not a "table" format.
 What is encoded is a "sequence of sequences".
-Exactly one layer of nesting, and if all the nested ones happen to have same length — that's a table!
+*Exactly one* layer of nesting, and if all the nested ones happen to have same length — that's a table!
-(I'm fending off the desire to call the nested ones "subsequences" but the word exists so I shall suffer.)
+(I'm fighting off the desire to call the nested ones "subsequences" but the word exists, so I shall suffer.)

 Second, I am not going to allow arbitrary text.
-Making *SV formats deal with raw text was a horrible decision, and people duly abused it as one would expect.
+Making something-SV formats deal with raw text was a horrible decision, and people duly abused it as one would expect.
 This one shall not make that mistake.
 You wish to have arbitrary text?
 Sanitize your newlines as you will.

-Lastly, I indend to allow for somewhat richer metadata.
+Lastly, I intend to allow for somewhat richer metadata.

 ## Specification

 Never wrote a rigorous one, so bear with me or better yet suggest improvements.

-Starting from the top, there is a split into header with metadata and the data itself.
+Starting from the top, there is a split into header with metadata and the body with the data itself.
+I will refer to individual nested sequences as "rows" and individual fields in them as "cells" even when they do not form a table.

-The metadata is not optional and ends at first `\n---\n` encountered in file.
+The header is *not optional* and ends at first `\n---\n` encountered in file.
 One may recognise this as being heavily reminiscent of Markdown frontmatter, except for lacking opening horizontal rule.
-Since we're starting fresh there's no requirement to be able to parse data that may not contain it, and I would want at least the version to be there for future compatibility.
+Since we're starting fresh, there's no requirement to be able to parse data that may not contain the header, and we'd want at least the version to be there for future compatibility.

-The general parsing rule for the data paragraphs is as following
+The general parsing rule for the body ("simple rule" hereafter) is as following
 1. Split on double newline to get rows
-2. Split each on single newline to get values
+2. Split each on single newline to get cells
 3. Apply type conversions, if you need any
 4. Pat yourself on the back